dimi309/small3d-first-games/README.md

 	- `build-all-mingw.bat` for a MinGW gcc build on Windows
 	- `build-all-vs.bat` for a Visual Studio build on Windows
-	- `build-all.sh` for gcc/llvm builds on MacOS and Linux
+	- `build-all.sh` for gcc/llvm builds on Linux

 # Running